nitxiodev/constraint-satisfaction-solver/README.md

   - Implementation of a utility that loads geospatial data to paint the result on a real map, using GeoPandas and Matplotlib with GeoJSON data (**only Python version**).

 ## Version differences
-The code written in Java is just a'port' of the python code.
+The code written in Java is just a *port* of the python code.
 Both implement the same functionality except on the Java version, which doesn't make use of geospatial data to display the result on a real map.

 # How to install (Java Version)
 You must have `gradle` [installed](https://gradle.org/install/) in order to run this version of csp solvers.
 Once installed, you can run one of these tasks in order to see the results: